techmmunity/base-project-service/FAQ.md

 - Delete the `src/<API_VERSION>/api/<ENTITY_NAME>/<ENTITY_NAME>.service.spec.ts` file
 - Add `@ApiTag` decorator in the controller of the new entity
 - Change the base url of the controller of the new entity to contain the api version (ApiConfig.version)
-- Save the file of the controller of the new entity to prettier automatilly format the file
+- Save the file of the controller of the new entity to prettier automatically format the file
-- Save the file of the module of the new entity to prettier automatilly format the file
+- Save the file of the module of the new entity to prettier automatically format the file